Towards building the OP-Mapped WENO schemes: A general methodology: Numerical results

 In Fig. \ref{fig:ex:LAE4:N200} and Fig. \ref{fig:ex:LAE4:N800}, we plot the solutions computed by various schemes at output time $t=1000$ with the grid number of $N = 200$ and $N = 800$, respectively.
-For $N=200$, Fig. \ref{fig:ex:LAE4:N200} shows that: (1) the MOP-WENO-M scheme provides result with far higher resolution than the corresponding WENO-M scheme which gives result with slightly better resolution than the lowest one computed by the WENO-JS scheme; (2) the result of the MOP-WENO-MAIM1 scheme are very close to that of its corresponding WENO-MAIM1 scheme; (3) look at the results of the other MOP-WENO-X schemes, they show far better resolutions than the WENO-M and WENO-JS schemes, although they give results with very slightly lower resolutions than their corresponding WENO-X schemes because of the narrower optimal weight intervals.
+For $N=200$, Fig. \ref{fig:ex:LAE4:N200} shows that: (1) the MOP-WENO-M scheme provides the result with far higher resolution than the corresponding WENO-M scheme which gives result with slightly better resolution than the lowest one computed by the WENO-JS scheme; (2) the result of the MOP-WENO-MAIM1 scheme is very close to that of its corresponding WENO-MAIM1 scheme; (3) the results of the other MOP-WENO-X schemes show far better resolutions than the WENO-M and WENO-JS schemes, although they give results with very slightly lower resolutions than their corresponding WENO-X schemes because of the narrower optimal weight intervals.
 Actually, we can amend this minor issue by using a larger grid number.
-Consequently, for $N = 800$, it can be seen from Fig. \ref{fig:ex:LAE4:N800} that all the MOP-WENO-X schemes produce results very close to those of their corresponding mapped WENO-X schemes with extremely high resolutions except the WENO-M and WENO-JS schemes, whose resolutions are much lower.
+Consequently, for $N = 800$, it can be seen from Fig. \ref{fig:ex:LAE4:N800} that: (1) all the MOP-WENO-X schemes produce results very close to those of their corresponding mapped WENO-X schemes with extremely high resolutions except the case of X = M; (2) the MOP-WENO-M scheme also produces result with very high resolution, while the resolutions of the results from the WENO-M and WENO-JS schemes are much lower.

 \begin{example} \rm{We calculate Eq.(\ref{eq:LAE}) using the following initial condition \cite{WENO-JS}} \end{example}

 where $G(x, \beta, z) = \mathrm{e}^{-\beta (x - z)^{2}}, F(x, \alpha , a) = \sqrt{\max \big(1 - \alpha ^{2}(x - a)^{2}, 0 \big)}$, and the constants are $z = -0.7, \hat{\delta} = 0.005, \beta = \dfrac{ \log 2}{36\hat{\delta} ^{2}}, a = 0.5$ and $\alpha = 10$.
 The periodic boundary condition is used and the CFL number is taken to be $0.1$.
 For brevity in the presentation, we call this \textit{\textbf{L}inear \textbf{P}roblem} SLP as it is presented by \textit{\textbf{S}hu} et al. in \cite{WENO-JS}.
 It is known that this problem consists of a Gaussian, a square wave, a sharp triangle and a semi-ellipse.